Hilbert College: Academics

+Hilbert College offers 17 bachelor's degree programs on a semester schedule with summer sessions available.
+The graduate program began in 2011, initially offering five-week sessions, but that has since been changed to one fifteen-week course and two seven-week courses that swap halfway through the semester.

 Student life

-Hilbert's student body is 58 percent female, 42 percent male.Eighty-seven percent of students are from Western New York and 85 percent are full-time students.
-Approximately 40 percent are first-generation college students.
+In 2024, Hilbert's student body is 56 percent female, 44 percent male; 90 per cent of students are undergraduates and 57 percent of all students are white.
+Eighty-seven percent of students are from Western New York and 85 percent are full-time students; approximately 40 percent are first-generation college students.

 The college has 30 student-run clubs and organizations.
 Hilbert also has nearly 300 housing spaces in two residence halls and four campus apartments.
 The campus dining hall is in the upper level of the Campus Center.

+In 2021, the most common undergraduate programmes were Forensic Science &Technology, Criminal Justice & Law Enforcement Administration, and Digital Communication & Multimedia.

 Athletics

 Hilbert College's athletic teams compete in Division III of the NCAA and are collectively known as the Hawks.
 As of fall 2022, the Hilbert College athletic association chairs 18 intercollegiate teams.
 Men's sports include: baseball, basketball, cross country, football, lacrosse, soccer, track & field and volleyball.
 Women's sports include: basketball, bowling, cross country, ice hockey, soccer, softball, track & field and volleyball.
 The college also chairs mixed golf.

 The baseball, basketball, women’s bowling, cross country, golf, soccer, softball and volleyball compete in the Allegheny Mountain Collegiate Conference.

-The men's and women's lacrosse teams compete in the United East Conference.

 The Hafner Recreation Center features a gymnasium that serves as the home court for the Hawks basketball and volleyball programs.

 The FSSJ Field Complex opened on Hilbert's campus in September 2021, encompassing a 330’/400’/330’ baseball diamond and a 200’/225/200’ softball diamond.
 The FSSJ Complex was named in recognition of the college's founding congregation, the Franciscan Sisters of St. Joseph.

 Hilbert College has sent two teams to the NCAA National Division III Championship Tournament.
 The women's basketball program earned league championships, with back-to-back titles in the 2017–2018 and 2018–2019 seasons.